mhendrey/triton-translation-tutorial/Tutorial_1.md

 ```

 Lastly we add in some optional fields in the config.pbtxt that specify the conda
 environment and that we want to run this model using the CPU.
+In addition, we specify
+a specific version of the model to be run, the first version.

 ```
 parameters: {